 Who may receive Holy Communion at St. Mark’s?

 We celebrate Holy Communion each Sunday at St. Mark’s.
 In the Episcopal Church, all baptized Christians may receive Holy Communion, no matter what church or denomination you may be coming from.
 Children, also, are welcome to receive Holy Communion.
 If you are not yet baptized but would like to join the rest of the congregation at the altar rail when it is time to take Communion, simply cross your arms over your chest, and the pastor will offer a prayer of blessing.
 If you are interested in learning more about the sacrament of baptism, please let the pastor know.
 Gluten-free wafers are available for communion.

 What if I have questions when I arrive?

 When you enter the worship space, one of the St. Mark’s ushers will greet you.
 The ushers will hand you a worship leaflet that contains the information that you will need in order to participate in the service.
 The ushers can also assist you with finding the nursery, Sunday School classrooms, and restrooms.
 The ushers assist worshippers during the service by taking up a collection (Don’t worry, there’s no expectation that guests at St. Mark’s will drop something in the offering plate), and helping to guide worshipers as they receive Holy Communion.

-Following each Sunday Service, the Pastor and a member of the Shepherds Ministry are available to greet newcomers at the rear of the church.
-In addition, the St. Mark’s community gathers for refreshments and conversation in the Parish Hall, located next to the worship space.
+Following the service, the pastor greets people at the rear of the church.
+In addition, the St. Mark’s community gathers for refreshments and conversation outside or in the Parish Hall, located next to the worship space.
 All guests are welcome to stay for Coffee Hour; it is a great opportunity to get to know others at St. Mark’s.